Tiddas (band)

-Tiddas were an all-female folk trio from Victoria, Australia.
+Tiddas were an Australian all-female folk trio from Victoria.

-Biography
+History

 1990–1992: Career beginnings and Inside My Kitchen

 Originally the three women, Amy Saunders (a Gunditjmara woman from Portland), Lou Bennett (a Yorta Yorta Dja Dja Wurrung woman from Echuca) and Sally Dastey (from West Heidelberg) combined their vocal talents as backing singers for Aboriginal band Djaambi, led by Saunders' brother Richard Frankland in 1990.
 The group were invited to perform at a musical celebration for women's artistic achievement, 'Hot Jam Cooking', in Richmond, Victoria.
 Their performance was well received and inspired Ruby Hunter to dub the trio Tiddas, which is Koori for the "sisters".

 After performing together for over a year the band came to the attention of Paul Petran, host of ABC National Radio show 'Music Deli', who assisted Tiddas to record their debut EP, Inside My Kitchen in 1991.
 Inside My Kitchen was released in October 1992 and received two nominations, for ARIA Award for Best New Talent and ARIA Award for Best Indigenous Release, at the ARIA Music Awards of 1993.
 The single peaked at number 145 on the ARIA charts.